 - Porosity: The ability to release and absorb moisture helps regulate temperatures and humidity inside structures.

-- Fire protection: When prepared properly, brick can resist fire at maximum protection ratings for up to 8 hours.
+- Fire protection: When appropriately prepared, brick can resist fire at maximum protection ratings for up to 8 hours.

 - Sound attenuation: The amount of sound a brick wall blocks out varies, but standard forms can block an average of 60-70 decibels, and brick walls can be constructed to block over 200 decibels.

-- Wear-resistance: Strong composition resists wear and tear that is common in other materials.
+- Wear resistance: Strong composition resists wear and tear common in other materials.

 How Bricks Are Made

-Bricks can be made in a variety of ways, often from a clay-based material, molded into shape, and then fixed in form with heat or other drying processes.
+You can make bricks in various ways, often from a clay-based material, molded into shape, and then fixed in form with heat or other drying processes.

 How Bricks Are Categorized

-There are a number of ways that brick can be categorized.
-For example, you can divide brick into the types used for "facing" (exposed) vs. "backing" (structural and hidden from view), by how they are manufactured: "unfired" (air-cured) and "fired" (oven-baked), or by use: "common" bricks (used for residential construction) and "engineering" bricks (used in heftier civil projects).
+Brick can be categorized in several ways.
+For example, you can divide brick into the types used for "facing" (exposed) vs. "backing" (structural and hidden from view) by how they are manufactured: "unfired" (air-cured) and "fired" (oven-baked), or by using: "common" bricks (used for residential construction) and "engineering" bricks (used in heftier civil projects).